-- Mary Verschuer and Garry Wayling were appointed as Non-Executive Directors on 13 June 2023.
+^{1.}Mary Verschuer and Garry Wayling were appointed as Non-Executive Directors on 13 June 2023.
 The table therefore shows their directors' fees for the 17 day period to 30 June 2023.
-Prior to their appointment, both served as independent advisors to the Board and its governance committees throughout the year and were paid an annual fee of \$120,000 each in their advisory capacities. - Robert Coneliano's remuneration reflects 153 days of service as an Executive Director, and 212 days of service as a Non-Executive Director. - From 1 July 2022 to 13 June 2023, which was their date of resignation as a Director.
+Prior to their appointment, both served as independent advisors to the Board and its governance committees throughout the year and were paid an annual fee of \$120,000 each in their advisory capace.
+2. Robert Coneliano's remuneration reflects 153 days of service as an Executive Director, and 212 days of service as a Non-Executive Director.